AmirHam-Za/nested-list/README.md

-## Task
-~This text will be struck through.~

-1. ~~Initial ng setup.~~

-2. Tailwind configaration.

-3. Create a dashboard component.

-4. Create the required UI design.

-5. Implement the design in the dashboard component.

-6. ~~Create local database using json server.~~
+6. ~~Create local database using json server~~.

-   1. Install json-server.
+  1. ~~Install json-server~~.

-   2. Install Concurrently.
+  2. ~~Install Concurrently~~.

-   3. Add concurently command in script in package.json file.
+  3. ~~Add concurently command in script in package.json file~~.

-   4. Create 'data' folder in root and create 'db.json' file in it.
+  4. ~~Create 'data' folder in root and create 'db.json' file in it~~.

-   5. In 'db.json' file, create specific data  for the task board.
+  5. ~~In 'db.json' file, create specific data  for the task board~~.

-   6. Run the application with concurruntly command.
+  6. ~~Run the application with concurruntly command~~.

-8. Call data from the api from json server.
+7. Call data from the api from json server.

+  1. Call data in dashboard.component.ts file from  database of local json-server.

+  2. Check in the console if the data called properly file.

-9. Show every specific data in the related box.
+  3. Show the dynamic data in  dashboard.component.html.

-10. Add drag and drop option along with specific api calling.

-11. Check if everything works.